-To start a website, you need four things: – A domain name – Web hosting – A web server – Software to build your website.
+To start a website, you need four things: – A domain name – Web hosting – Web server – Software to build your website.

 There are three ways to get these four things.
 You can buy them separately, but it’s often much cheaper to buy them altogether in a web hosting package.

-It’s also important to use a web host with a good reputation because this can affect your own brand in the future – you don’t want your customers/users to find out about any problems, such as downtime or security issues.
+It’s also important to use a web host with a good reputation because this can affect your own brand in the future – you don’t want people to find out about any problems, such as downtime or security issues.